Bun integration

 var bunApp = builder.AddBunApp("bun-api", "../bun-app", "server.ts") .WithHttpEndpoint(port: 3000, env: "PORT");

-Section titled “Configure endpoints”Bun applications typically use environment variables to configure the port they listen on.
-Use WithHttpEndpoint to configure the port and set the PORT environment variable:
+Section titled “Configure HTTP endpoints”Bun applications typically read the port from an environment variable.
+Use WithHttpEndpoint to declare the HTTP endpoint and bind it to a named environment variable:

 var builder = DistributedApplication.CreateBuilder(args);